CometVisu/cometvisu.github.io/development.md

 Development
 ===========

-The CometVisu is only possibly by the work of many:
+The CometVisu is only possible through the work of many:

 {{ contributorsTable }}